 1. According to Google, the internet consisted of 5 Million Terabytes of Data way back in 2010.

-— The most surprising fact is that Google itself said that they had indexed just 0.004% of all the content present on the internet.
-As of September 4/2015, the number of pages that exist on the web is 45+ Billion pages.
-That’s huge!
+The most surprising fact is that Google itself said that they had indexed just 0.004% of all the content present on the internet.

-2. As of Sept 2014, There are more than a billion websites on the Internet.
+2. As of October 2018, There are more than 1.9 billion websites on the Internet.

-— To add more numbers to the data, As of 20 February 2014, there were around 172 million Tumblr blogs on the web.
-75.8 million Blogs and Business sites in existence are on WordPress.
-Moreover, more than 2 million blog posts are published every single day.
+— To add more numbers to the data, as of 14th October 2018, there are around 441 million Tumblr blogs on the web.
+75.8 million blogs and business sites in existence are on WordPress.
+Moreover, more than 5 million blog posts are published every single day.

-3. 3.1 Billion out of the 7 Billion people on earth is already online.
+5. 4 Billion out of the 7 Billion people on earth are already online.

-That translates the number to a whopping 120,000 Domains every single day and 43 Million domain names a year.
-The greatest irony is that more than 75% of Domains are not live.
-They are simply parked or not at all resolving, that’s the reason why you don’t get your desired .com domain.
+That translates the number to a whopping 120,000 Domains every single day and 43 million domain names a year.
+The irony?
+More than 75% of Domains are parked or not resolving, that’s the reason why you don’t get your desired .com domain name.

 Statistics suggest that around 50% of Internet users are on Facebook.

 The email was sent by Ray Tomlinson (US programmer) who invented the email system.
-The “@” symbol was used to the symbol was used to signify that the email was sent to a person and not a dumb machine.
-However, he says that he doesn’t remember the exact message he had sent back then.
+The “@” symbol was used to signify that the email was sent to a person and not a dumb machine (computer).
+Sad that he doesn’t remember the exact message he sent back then.

-— No, these shocking numbers aren’t triggered by humans.
-The surprising fact is that 81% of all those emails are spam which is sent using automated means.
-That’s a whopping 200 Billion spam mails every day.
+No, these shocking numbers aren’t triggered by humans.
+The surprising fact is that 81% of all emails are spam which is sent using automated means.
+That’s a whopping 200 billion spam emails every day.

-Let us tell you more about spam messages.
-The first spam email was sent back in 1978 for DEC System 2020.
+The first spam email was sent back in 1978, it was an advertisement for a presentation by Digital Equipment Corporation for DEC System 2020.
 The email contained 600 recipients, and none of them were happy to receive it.

-The first website created was info.cern.ch, and it is still online and working fine.
-It is a very basic HTML site, and the page contains few lines of text.
+The first website created was info.cern.ch, and it is still online.
+It’s a basic HTML site, and the page contains a few lines of text.
 The page was written with the help of the first version of HTML.

 Looking at such stats, Google has taken massive steps to protect copyrights of individuals by scanning over 100 years of video contents every day using complex software.

-13. There are more than 1.5 Million apps on both Google Play and iTunes Store
+15. There are 4.9 Million apps on Google Play and Apple App Store combined.

-14. Around 80% of the images available on the internet are of Naked women.
+16. Around 80% of the images on the internet are of Naked women.

-12% Of all existing websites online are currently NSFW.
+- 12% Of all existing websites online are NSFW.

-- 1 out of every three downloads is NSFW content.
+- 1 out of every three downloads is NSFW.